fuongbregas/WhiteBoard/README.md

 # WhiteBoard
-A CS 151 Project that allows users to create and edit shape and text.
+A CS 151 Group Project that allows users to create and edit shape and text.

+Partner: Jason Liu